Cheng Man-ch'ing: Legacy

-In New York City, among Cheng's senior students, Ed Young is still teaching.
+In New York City, among Cheng's senior students, Ed Young died September 29, 2023 (aged 91).
 While Prof. Cheng was teaching in New York, he asked Fred Lehrman to help initiate schools in Milwaukee WI, Minneapolis MN, Gainesville FL, Boulder CO, and Halifax, Nova Scotia.
 Among these, the ones in Milwaukee and at Naropa Institute in Boulder have continued into the new millennium.
 The official program at Naropa Institute was initially created by Judyth O. Weaver with the permission of Chögyam Trungpa in 1974.
 It had over 500 students in the first Tai Chi summer session.
 From 1975 it included several of the main Shih Jung teachers, including Lehrman, Tam Gibbs, Maggie Newman, Ed Young, and Wolfe Lowenthal as visiting instructors over the next period of years, in addition to resident teachers Jane and Bataan Faigao from 1977.
 The Faigaos also established Rocky Mountain T'ai Chi Ch'uan in Boulder.
 The New York School of Tai Chi Chuan, later the T'ai Chi Foundation, was founded by Patrick Watson at the request of Prof. Cheng.
 William C. Phillips operates Patience T'ai Chi Association in Brooklyn, NY.
 Don Ahn founded the Ahn T'ai Chi Studio and taught thousands of students form and Taoist techniques.
 Carol Yamasaki taught hundreds of students in the Detroit area including at the Birmingham Unitarian Church designed by her architect father, Minoru Yamasaki.

-Cheng's students carried on his tradition of writing about t'ai chi, creating study material, and documenting his teaching.
-A feature film "The Professor: Tai Chi's Journey West" documents his years in New York City.
+Cheng's students carried on his tradition of writing about tai chi, creating tai chi study material, and documenting his teaching.
+A feature film The Professor: Tai Chi's Journey West documents his years in New York City.